ghollingdale/PropertyAnalysisBE/README.md

 > pip install -r requirements.txt

 # Usage
- To activate the API you should naviagate to the repositories directory in your terminal and enter:
+ To activate the API you should naviagate to the repository's directory in your terminal and enter:

 > uvicorn app:app --reload